 An unresolved issue is the usefulness of tracking smaller vessels, such as recreational boats, to counter the threat posed by suicide bombers or smugglers.
 There are too many smaller boats for the Coast Guard to track and recreational boaters oppose tracking because of cost and privacy concerns.
+Based on a recent DHS strategy report, it appears the Coast Guard has no immediate plans to require smaller vessels be outfitted with AIS transponders but will continue to pursue methods to identify small craft.

 Non-Homeland Security Missions.
 Some Members of Congress have expressed concern that with the Coast Guard's emphasis on its maritime security mission, the agency may have difficulty sustaining its traditional, non-homeland security missions such as fisheries enforcement or marine environmental protection.
-In the wake of an oil spill by a container ship in San Francisco Bay on November 7, 2007, the Coast Guard was criticized for delays in its rulemaking requiring oil spill response plans for non-tank vessels.
-66
+In the wake of an oil spill by a container ship (the Cosco Busan) in San Francisco